openproblems-bio/website/content/NeurIPS_docs/about_tasks/task1_modality_prediction.md

       Task 1: Prediction
     </h3>
     <p style="font-size: medium;">
-      In this task, the goal is to take one modality (ATAC or RNA) and predict the other modality (RNA or Protein) for all features in each cell.
+      In this task, the goal is to take one modality (ATAC or RNA) and predict the other modality (RNA or Protein) for all features in each cell (only ATAC + RNA shown).
 Performance is measured using Mean Square Error.
     </p>
   </figcaption>
 </figure>